 MINUTES: Must be taken at all meetings and "promptly recorded."
 Minutes (including tape recordings) are open to public inspection.
-However, the record of an executive session (except for the topic of discussion) is not open without the public body's consent.
+However, the record of an executive session (except for the topic of discussion) is not open without the public body's consent or upon application and showing to the appropriate district court that the requester has a reasonable belief that the executive session was improperly called or conducted.